-Anyone, regardless of age (except for Kids age racers), may race in the A, B, and C categories.
-Masters may also choose to race in a younger masters category.
+Anyone middle school age and older may race in their age category or in the A, B, or C categories.
+In addition, masters may also compete in a younger masters category if they so choose.
 You may race in different categories for the mountain and road series (but this will disqualify you from combined standings).
 You may change categories during a season; however, your points and race times will not follow you to the new category.
-Please note that Middle School Racers are eligible to participate in all Mountain Bike Races and Road Time Trials only.
-Middle School Racers are ineligible for Mass-start Road Races.
+Please note that middle school racers are only eligible to participate in mountain bike races, road time trials, and road races on closed courses (ie Woody Creek Crit and Ride for the Pass).

 See full category descriptions.